-Hi there, I’m Karina Jones and I am an actor, aerialist and belly dancer.
-Here’s my story…
+Hi there, I’m Karina Jones and I am an actor, aerialist, voice coach, theatre maker, audio description consultant and belly dancer!

 Depite being told by various teachers and careers advisors that I couldn’t be an actress and my only job options were to be a masseuse or a switchboard operator, I still pursued my ambitions.
 I gained a place at Liverpool University to study a BA(Hons) Performing Arts.
 When I graduated I knew I had to get myself an Equity Card so I could work professional as a performer.
 So I flew to Egypt to train in belly dancing!
 It worked.